elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

     Mar  2 09:35:24 rhel2 sshd[9506]: fatal: Access denied for user user2 by PAM account configuration

-Lastly don&#8217;t forget that you can change default password age and length using the **/etc/login.defs** file.
+Lastly don't forget that you can change default password age and length using the **/etc/login.defs** file.
 This was covered in <a href="http://virtuallyhyper.com/2013/03/rhcsa-and-rhce-chapter-7-user-administration/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/03/rhcsa-and-rhce-chapter-7-user-administration/']);">RHCSA and RHCE Chapter 7</a>